Laphatradap/MeetMore-client/README.md

 ## What this project is about
 This repository is a client-side of my first full-stack application, demonstraing my understanding of Javascript and React + Redux.
 Here is my goal.

-Meet More is a full-stack application that helps users find suitable dates and activities for group meet-ups in a few clicks!
-This repo is the front-end part.

 ### Table of contents
 - Technologies used
 - Goals for this project